Edric-cui/Portfolio1/_posts/2018-06-03-clientelling tool.md

 ---

 Another three-column view, but in a more traditional CRM way.
-This aims to reduce user learning cost, since salespeople tend to have little training and rotation.
-The development cost is high because many elements in the page requires responsive layout change.
+This aims to reduce user learning cost, since salespeople tend to have little training and many rotations.
+The development cost is high because many elements in the page are responsive to layout change (when the side panel is open).

 ![rationale-4]({{site.baseurl}}/assets/mcon/rationale 4.jpg){:class="img-responsive"}